-Join Chris Orwig for an in-depth discussion in this video Essential Print shortcuts, part of Exploring Lightroom: Power Shortcuts.
+Join Chris Orwig for an in-depth discussion in this video Essential Print shortcuts, part of Lightroom Classic CC: Shortcuts.

 - Here we're going to highlight a few helpful shortcuts when we're interested in working in the print module.
 Well here I am in the develop module and often what happens is we'll be working on photographs, and we'll come across an image and we'll decide, you know what I want to create a print.
 This is a photograph of my daughter with one of her best buds.
 In order to jump over to the print module press cmd + p on a Mac or ctrl + p on Windows.
 That will bring you over to this module where you can start to create your own custom print layout.
 When it comes to working with prints and saving the print layout, you have a couple of options.